-Front Yard: A frontage wherein the facade is set back substantially from the frontage line.
+Front Yard: The facade is set back substantially from the frontage line.
 The front yard created remains unfenced and is visually continuous with adjacent yards, supporting a common landscape.
 The setback can be densely landscaped to buffer from the higher speed thoroughfares.

-Porch & Fence: A frontage wherein the facade is set back from the frontage line with an attached porch permitted to encroach.
+Porch & Fence: The facade is set back from the frontage line with an attached porch permitted to encroach.
 A fence at the frontage line maintains the demarcation of the yard while not blocking view into the front yard.
 The porches shall be no less than 8 feet deep.

-Dooryard (Terrace): A frontage wherein the facade is set back from the frontage line with an elevated garden or terrace permitted to encroach.
+Dooryard (Terrace): The facade is set back from the frontage line with an elevated garden or terrace permitted to encroach.
 This type can effectively buffer residential quarters from the sidewalk, while removing the private yard from public encroachment.
 The terrace is also suitable for cafes.

-Stoop: A frontage wherein the facade is aligned close to the frontage line with the first story elevated from the sidewalk sufficiently to secure privacy for the windows.
+Stoop: The facade is aligned close to the frontage line with the first story elevated from the sidewalk sufficiently to secure privacy for the windows.
 The entrance is usually an exterior stair and landing.
 This type is recommended for ground-floor residential use.

-Forecourt: A frontage wherein a portion of the facade is close to the frontage line and the central portion is set back.
+Forecourt: A portion of the facade is close to the frontage line and the central portion is set back.
 The forecourt with a large tree offers visual and environmental variety to the urban street streetscape.
 The forecourt may accommodate a vehicular drop-off.

-Lightcourt: A frontage wherein the facade is setback from the frontage line by a sunken lightcourt.
+Lightcourt: The facade is set back from the frontage line by a sunken light- court.
 This type buffers residential use from urban sidewalks and removes the private yard from public encroachment.

-Shopfront: A frontage wherein the facade is aligned close to the frontage line with the building entrance at sidewalk grade.
+Shopfront: The facade is aligned close to the frontage line with the building entrance at sidewalk grade.
 This type is conventional for retail use.
 It has substantial glazing on the sidewalk level and an awning that may overlap the sidewalk.

-Gallery: A frontage wherein the facade is aligned close to the frontage line with an attached cantilevered shed or a lightweight colonnade overlapping the sidewalk.
+Gallery: The facade is aligned close to the frontage line with an attached cantilevered shed or a lightweight colonnade overlapping the sidewalk.
 This type is conventional for retail use.
 The gallery shall be no less than 10 feet wide and may overlap the whole width of the sidewalk to within 2 feet of the curb.

-Arcade: A frontage wherein the facade is a colonnade that overlaps the sidewalk, while the facade at sidewalk level remains at the frontage line.
+Arcade: The facade is a colonnade that overlaps the sidewalk, while the façade at sidewalk level remains at the frontage line.
 This type is conventional for retail use.
 The arcade shall be no less than 12 feet wide and may overlap the whole width of the sidewalk to within 2 feet of the curb.